ryan-p-randall/ryan-p-randall.github.io/_notes/Note-taking/Obsidian/obsidian-plugins.md

 Originally written by SilentVoid13, the [Templater plugin](https://github.com/SilentVoid13/Templater) allows for things beyond what Obsidian's built-in [Templates plugin](https://help.obsidian.md/Plugins/Templates) provide.
 I think maintenance of it has been taken over by [Zach Young](https://zachyoung.dev/), aka [Zachatoo](https://github.com/Zachatoo), who provides excellent guidance to it in the Obsidian Discord.

+Two of the most powerful things I've used it for are **moving notes** to specific folders as you create the notes (very useful for keeping project notes organized!) and **creating "partials" or "includes."** By this I mean that I have a general daily note template in my digital bullet journal, and then use a set of if/then statements to include a different set of default tasks/schedule based on which day of the week it happens to be.

-This is another plugin that I might eventually write a whole separate note on how I use it, since its features and behaviors are far from self-explanatory to non-coders.
+This is another plugin about which I might eventually write a whole separate note, since its features and behaviors are far from self-explanatory to non-coders like me.